 Basically, the aluminum gets into the brain and if the child gets sick, the immune system causes an inflammatory response in an attempt to clear the infection.
 The immune system cytokines, interacting with this aluminum, produces inflammation in the brain, which most often pushes the child over the edge.
 Autism is a result.

-Many times kids with autism have gut problems, yeast infections, bad bacteria, slow bowels, etc.
+Many times kids with autism have gut problems, yeast over growth in the gut, bad bacteria, slow bowels, chronic constipation, etc. Typically, autistic kids have an over abundance of Clostridium bacterial species as well.

-If the child has yeast or bad bacteria problems, once you start treating the child, it produces an immune response.
-This immune inflammatory response can cause autistic symptoms to worsen.
+If the child has yeast or bad bacteria problems, once you start treating the child, it can produce an immune response.
+This immune inflammatory response can sometimes cause autistic symptoms to worsen before they get better.

 Dr. Shalaka Samant, PhD says...